MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-policy-tests.md

 Click [here](xboxlive-policies.md) to view the Xbox Live Integration Policies for PC and Mobile Devices.

-The following test cases are the suggested way to validate a title when Xbox Live is integrated into a mobile, PC or console device other than Xbox One.
+The following test cases are the recommended way to validate a title when Xbox Live is integrated into a mobile, PC or console device other than Xbox One.

 ### Official Naming Standards (XR-022)